 2014 Keenan Chardonnay Spring Mountain District February 2016

 “Totally savory, this wine smells like seashells and tastes like green lime pith.
 It’s a big wine, fat in the middle, held taut by the mineral acidity that keeps it fresh and refreshing.
-It ends as clean as a premier cru Chablis might, here with the firm, grippy spice of a Spring Mountain white.” – An anonymous review for top rated wine vintages above 90 points.
+It ends as clean as a premier cru Chablis might, here with the firm, ‘grippy’ spice of a Spring Mountain white.” – An anonymous review for top rated wine vintages above 90 points.

 The 2012 Cabernet Sauvignon Reserve Spring Mountain District, April 2016